The debt of several municipalities to Inde has risen Q1,389.2 million in ten years – 2024-03-12 20:16:29

 They state that it is necessary for the EEMs to be regularized before that Commission and to operate efficiently, tender, acquire and pay for the supply of electricity to cover the demand of their respective jurisdictions, but they insist that they do not agree with the condonation of the accumulated debts.

-García Chiu indicates that instead, the EEMs should have tariffs that allow them to cover their costs, “but mayors use the EEMs as petty cash and that could be part of the problem.
+García Chiu indicates that instead, the EEMs should have tariffs that allow them to cover their costs, “but mayors use the EEMs as petty cash and that might be part of the problem.
 “The correct thing is that they contract their energy by bidding, in accordance with the General Electricity Law to protect regulated users, guarantee supply and transfer the best prices.”

 Regarding Inde’s finances, he explained that the entity has managed to cover its costs, so it needs the income owed to it to maintain its operation and even to plan projects.